Architectural Review for Residential Development

 There is established an Architectural Review Board for the Village of Grafton for promoting compatible development, aesthetics, stability, or property values, and to prevent impairment or depreciation of existing developments.

 No structure can be erected, moved, reconstructed, extended, enlarged, or have its exterior altered or changed without the Architectural Review Board's approval.
-Small accessory structures are exempt unless the Zoning Administrator requests a determination by the Architectural Review Board.
+Small accessory structures are exempt unless the Community Development Director requests a determination by the Architectural Review Board.
+Architectural plans are also subject to the review and approval of the Plan Commission if the proposed building(s) are also subject to Site Plan Review.

 The Architectural Review Board consists of five members.
 Members are residents of the Village appointed by the Village President and confirmed by the Village Board.
 Terms are for three-year periods.
 The Board elects the Chairman.